Y-me-08/Telecom_Customer_Churn/README.md

 **Project Description:**

-The "Telecom Customer Churn Analysis" project focused on leveraging advanced data analytics techniques to gain insights into customer churn patterns within a hypothetical telecom company.
-By utilizing a sample dataset provided by IBM, the project aimed to understand the factors influencing customer churn and develop a predictive model to identify potential churners.
+The "Telecom Customer Churn Analysis" project focused on leveraging data analytics techniques to gain insights into customer churn patterns within a hypothetical telecom company, a sample dataset provided by IBM.
+The project aimed to understand the factors influencing customer churn and develop a predictive model to identify potential churners.
 Through a structured approach, the project encompassed data cleaning, exploratory data analysis, and predictive analytics, ultimately aiding the telecom company in making informed business decisions to reduce customer attrition.

 **Project Tasks:**